isaacnmm/pestpolicy-hugo2XX/content/posts/do-moles-have-eyes/index.md

 Just like other animals moles are able to communicate especially during mating.
 How they do this without functional eyes isnt a mystery!

 They are highly adapted to vibrations and sound.
-They can produce and hear high
+They can produce and hear high-pitched sounds.
-- pitched sounds.

 Moles can also use their scents to communicate with mates and identify food.
 They release powerful scents which can be easily picked their mates.
 These odors are quite disgusting to humans especially during mating.